smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 **Q: My display does not show notifications or apps as soon as I trigger them.**

 A: Make sure the MQTT prefix in Awtrix Light is exactly the same as the name of the device in Home Assistant.
 Don't use spaces in the name.

+**Q: Will my existing automations still work after I'be updated the Blueprints to a new version?**
+A: Yes

 **Q: Will the display update as soon as a sensor value updates?**